In the guide

 Enforcement action

-Other regulators must contact the Primary Authority before taking any enforcement action, providing an opportunity for the Primary Authority to negotiate a better outcome that ensures compliance without the need for enforcement action.
+Excluding cases where immediate action must be taken to prevent harm, other regulators must contact the Primary Authority before taking any enforcement action, providing a five-day window for the Primary Authority to negotiate a better outcome that ensures both compliance and the highest level of consumer protection, without the need for enforcement action.

 Back to top